-"Girl's got a point," Spike jumped in.
+"Girl's got a point," Spike said softly.
 "And it's not like you were student of the year, Buffy.
 How important is going to school after all?"

 Dawn answered back hotly, "Yeah but they know you're the slayer.
 Mine don't.
 They think I'm using drugs or something because I never do my homework and I can't tell them things."

-"Well maybe in time you'll make a friend that you know you can trust with your secret," Tara said gently.
+"Well maybe in time you'll make a friend you can trust with your secret," Tara said gently.

 "Whatever."
 Dawn was feeling outnumbered and didn't like it.